arcus/education_modules/regular_expressions_basics/regular_expressions_basics.md

 ## Regular Expression Refresher

 As a reminder, the word *regular* (like *regulate*) comes from the Latin root for "rule": *regula*.
-A **regular expression** (also known as "regex") is a specific way to **express** a **rule** for a pattern, such as "three or more upper case letters followed by exactly two digits, the first of which cannot be a 0, followed by a decimal point and two more digits".
+A **regular expression** (also known as "regex") is a specific way to **express** a **rule** for a pattern, such as "three or more upper case letters followed by exactly two digits, the first of which cannot be a 0, followed by a decimal point and two more digits."
 Regular expressions can look like an odd combination of characters.

 One example? `[A-Z]{3,}[1-9]\d\.\d{2}` represents the "three or more upper case letters" pattern described above.